 Is Robin the right tool for your company?
 Before you decide, take a look at these pros and cons.

-- Integrates with most major email and calendar tools
+- Integrates with most major email and calendar tools.
+When you´re on G-suite, Robin is the tool for you.

-- Works well for companies that use flexible seating
+- Works well for companies that use flexible seating, due to interactive floor maps.

 - Reservations are updated in real-time, so users can see what rooms are available right now